Read more: Extension Cord Laws | eHow.com

 You will never be in contact with “live” electricity at any time during the installation.

 Easy to follow installation instructions with pictures.
-Wall cut-out template for the in-wall junction boxes come with each kit.
-We’ve made it easy with color-coded wiring connections and labeled everything to assist for a safe and successful installation.
+Wall cut-out template come with each kit.
+We’ve made it easy with the DIY-Series with plug-n-play PowerConnectors, simply connect the pre-wired assembled connectors together.
+Safe and secure connections with no wiring terminations required.

 We recommended professional installation if you are not comfortable cutting holes and running wiring within the walls.